nipuna1902/tokenguard/DEVLOG.md

 Blockers / what I'm stuck on:
 Spent time refining the audit savings logic because fixed-value optimization recommendations felt unrealistic for higher spending teams.
 Currently evaluating better proportional recommendation heuristics and considering more intelligent pricing-aware optimization models for future iterations.

+Day 3 - 09-05-2026

+Hours worked: 5

+What I did:
+Integrated Supabase as the backend database for TokenGuard and implemented persistent audit report storage.
+Built the complete lead capture workflow including email, company, and role collection after audit generation.
+Added AI-generated personalized summaries using the Gemini API with graceful fallback handling for API failures and quota issues.
+Implemented dynamic public shareable audit report pages using Next.js dynamic routing (`/audit/report/[id]`) and connected them to Supabase using UUID-based retrieval.
+Added browser-side audit session persistence using localStorage so form progress and audit state survive page refreshes.
+Also refined the overall SaaS workflow by connecting audit generation, report saving, and public sharing into a single seamless flow.

+What I learned:
+Learned how full-stack persistence workflows function using Supabase and PostgreSQL, including insert operations, UUID generation, schema typing, and debugging database-related errors.
+Explored dynamic routing in the Next.js App Router and understood how URL parameters can be used to render public shareable pages from backend data.
+Also gained hands-on experience integrating LLM APIs into production-style workflows while handling quota limits, API failures, and fallback responses gracefully.
+Improved my understanding of browser persistence using localStorage and how SaaS products preserve onboarding progress across sessions.

+Blockers / what I'm stuck on:
+Spent significant time debugging Supabase Row Level Security (RLS) permissions, schema mismatches, and numeric type conversion issues caused by incorrect database column types.
+Also faced challenges with Gemini API model compatibility and quota limitations before successfully migrating to a supported model configuration.
+Still need to implement production-focused polish features such as Open Graph previews, transactional emails, and Credex-specific conditional CTAs.